 Responsible Action Policy (RAP)

 Millersville University holds the safety, security, and well-being of its students as one of its highest priorities.
 The University prides itself on offering all of the benefits of a public institution while preserving a caring, individualized community.
 Millersville University recognizes that a student’s concern for potential disciplinary action while under the influence of alcohol and/or other substances may hinder his/her actions in response to seeking assistance in certain emergency situations and/or reporting incidents.
-It is imperative that medical attention
+It is imperative that medical attention be sought should concerns arise for one’s own safety or the safety of others.

 This policy is intended to increase the reporting of incidents requiring emergency assistance during a life-threatening or alcohol-related illness and will, in turn, result in increased safety for students and the campus community.
 Policy: As such, medical amnesty is in effect to ensure those students who seek assistance for another individual who may have consumed excessive alcohol 10 will turn to the appropriate personnel to seek emergency medical assistance without fear of being cited by the police for 18 PACSA § 6308 and/or facing University charges for violation of Student Code of Conduct, V.2.A.
 Alcohol if: